Alejandroq12/shell-csharp/README.md

 ---

-## Acknowledgments

-Challenge specification and test harness provided by [CodeCrafters](https://codecrafters.io/).
-Implementation is entirely my own.

----

 ## License

-This repository is based on the CodeCrafters shell starter template.
-See the CodeCrafters documentation for licensing details.
-My implementation contributions are available under the MIT license.
+The scaffolding for this project is based on a starter template from [CodeCrafters](https://codecrafters.io/).
+All implementation code is my own and released under the MIT license.